The tests can be configured by selecting the Custom Scan Option.

 3.10 Sensitive Data Crawl

-Our scanner engine will analyze the HTTP responses from your target and look for personally identifiable information (PII).
+Our scanner engine will analyze the HTTP responses from your target and look for personally identifiable information (PII) like emails, SSN, etcetera.

 3.11 Find login interfaces

-Finds login interfaces and returns the HTML code of the forms.
+Finds login interfaces and returns the HTML code of the forms so a user can use the Password Auditor on it.